Phillips100

 Inside Outside, Upside Down

 The Phillips Collection has a long history of presenting, acquiring, and nurturing our local artistic community.
-The Phillips will continue this important legacy by presenting a juried exhibition open to artists of the greater DC region.
-Drawing on the theme Inside Outside, Upside Down, artists will be invited to submit recent work that speaks to the struggle and resiliency of the human spirit.
+The Phillips continues this important legacy by presenting a juried exhibition open to artists of the greater DC region.
+Artists will be invited to submit recent work that speaks to the struggle and resiliency of the human spirit.

 Jacob Lawrence: The American Struggle